duleorlovic/blog/_posts/2016-05-31-apns-gcm-push-notifications-using-ionic.markdown

 ---
-layout: page
+layout: post
-title: APNS GCM Push Notification using Ionic
 ---

 # APNS

 [Overview](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1)
 explain how it works.
 Your server acts as *provider* which stores tokens.
+Firebase call tokens as IID Token (Instance ID Token).

 > The token itself is opaque and persistent, changing only when a device’s data
 > and settings are erased